LolRiTTeR/invite-manager-bot/docs/es/reference/commands.md

 ## !ban

-Banea a un usuario del servidor.
+Ban a member from the server.

 ### Usage